simoncblyth/opticks/notes/issues/profiling-machinery-review.rst

 TIMER : m_timer looks to be from an earlier epoch being replaced by m_profile
 -----------------------------------------------------------------------------------

 * but i like the dated folder copies : not yet in OK_PROFILE : where done ?
+NOW ADDED

 okop/OpIndexer_.cu::